TanukiSharp/mh-monster-info/README.md

 The `attack` member contains the types of attribute damage (*element* and/or *ailment*) the monster deals.
 In this example, the monster deals ![Fire][fire] (fire), ![Stun][stun] (stun) and ![Poison][poison] (poison) damage.

-Some monsters do not deal attributed damade, in this case you can simply remove the whole `attack` member, or keep it empty.
+Some monsters do not deal attributed damage, in this case you can simply remove the whole `attack` member, or keep it empty.

 The number beside the attribute is not displayed in the UI, since it's more an indicator of the type of damages dealt than a numeric value.